mscdex/node-mariasql/README.md

 * Option to use array of field values instead of a fieldName=>value object

-* Periodic server pinging to detect a dead connection

 * Possibly some other stuff I'm not aware of at the moment